 The creative community is a vital part of the thriving innovation ecosystem around the University of Melbourne.
 Our approach is to use the creative communities to bring complex ideas to life through a prism of innovation and discovery, firing the imagination of our leaders and communities.

 Carlton Connect invites participation from the creative community through our program of innovative exhibitions and events featuring collaborations between artists, academics and industry experts.
-For instance: through a six-month program of exhibitions, performances and food experiences, Absolutely Famished brings together over 50 artists, scientists, and food experts to imagine the future of food and the 22nd century marketplace.
+For instance, in 2016, Absolutely Famished brought together over 50 artists, scientists, and food experts to imagine the future of food and the 22nd century marketplace, through a six-month program of exhibitions, performances and food experiences.

 We are also proud participants of the City of Melbourne’s Creative Spaces program.
-The Creative Spaces LAB-14 studio offers creative residencies with the specific intention of positioning artists amongst researchers, academics and entrepreneurs to tackle issues of sustainability and resilience.
+The Creative Spaces studio (previously at LAB-14) offers creative residencies with the specific intention of positioning artists amongst researchers, academics and entrepreneurs to tackle issues of sustainability and resilience.